haml/haml/README.md

 [haml/haml-spec](https://github.com/haml/haml-spec) is a basic suite of tests for Haml interpreters.
 For all test cases in haml-spec, Hamlit behaves the same as Haml (ugly mode only, which is used on production).

+Hamlit is used on [githubranking.com](http://githubranking.com/).

+## Why high performance?
+### Less work on runtime
+Haml's rendering is very slow because generated code by haml runs many operations on runtime.
+For example, Haml::Util is extended on view, attribute rendering runs even if it is a static value and the values in attribute is sorted.
+All of them is achieved on runtime.

+Hamlit extends ActionView beforehand, attribute rendering is done when compiled if it is a static hash and no unnecessary operation is done on runtime.

+### Temple optimizers
+Hamlit is implemented with [temple](https://github.com/judofyr/temple), which is a template engine framework for Ruby.
+Temple has some great optimizers for generated code.
+Thus generated code by Hamlit is very fast.

+Not only relying on temple optimizers, but also Hamlit's compiler cares about many cases to optimize performance such as string interpolation.

 ## License

 MIT License